syncfusion-content/javascript-docs/js/Chart/Empty-Points.md

 ---
 layout: post
-title: Empty Points
+title: Empty Points with JavaScript Chart | Syncfusion
-description: How to show or hide an empty point in Essential JavaScript Chart.
+description: Learn here about how to show or hide an empty point in Essential JavaScript Chart control, its elements, and more.
 platform: js
 control: Chart
 documentation: ug